6 Fun indoor Games & Activities for Multicultural Kids

 4. Playdough Playtime

-There are several benefits of playing with playdough.
+Playdough is another fun indoor games and activities for children at all ages.
 It improves the young child’s motor skills by strengthening their little fingers, hand, and wrist.
 During the process, children gain control over their hand-arm and eye-hand coordination.
 Have fun and enjoy the creativity.

 1 cup of flour = 1 Ball = 1 color